Alsatian White Wine

 Health Benefits

-- Moderate consumption associated with improved cardiovascular health due to polyphenol content
+- Moderate consumption associated with cardiovascular benefits due to antioxidant content

 Buying Guide